uuid6/new-uuid-encoding-techniques-ietf-draft/draft-davis-uuidrev-alternate-uuid-encoding-methods.md

 ## Base32 {#b32}

 Base32 alphabets generally use 5 bits per character to encode the original value and produce a 26 character output which may or may not have padding present for a 128 bit UUID.
-These Base32 Alphabets include, but are not limited to, the standards based Base32 and Base32hex from {{RFC4648}}, Douglas Crockford's Base32 {{DCB32}}, Z-Base-32 {{ZB32}}, and {{GEOHASH}}.
+These Base32 Alphabets include, but are not limited to, the standards based Base32 from {{RFC4648, Section 6}}, Base32hex from {{RFC4648, Section 7}}, Douglas Crockford's Base32 {{DCB32}}, Z-Base-32 {{ZB32}}, and {{GEOHASH}}.

 Base32 alphabets tend to have the most variance between the characters used by the various alphabets since the implementors can be a bit more selective in what characters are present. {{best_practice_exclusions}}{: format="title"}, alphabet {{best_practice_sorting}}{: format="title"} are almost always present with little overlap between the various implementations.

 Base32 tends to be case insensitive since lowercase character a-z are often treated the same as uppercase A-Z and not required to fill out the underlying alphabet.
 Finally, {{best_practice_special}}{: format="title"} are not usually used with Base32 encoding unless for {{best_practice_padding}}{: format="title"} or {{best_practice_checksums}}{: format="title"} features which can usually be omitted entirely.
+There are far too many other Base32 Alphabet variants to cover in this document.
+As such refer to {{best_practices}}{: format="title"} while selecting an alternate Base32 alphabet not listed in this section.

 Base32 is a great choice for implementations where it is available with either Base32hex {{RFC4648}} or Douglas Crockford's Base32 {{DCB32}} being the recommended option for a 26 character UUID that provides a lot of great features for machine or human interactions.

-Z-Base-32 {{ZB32}}{: format="title"} makes to many changes to the underlying alphabet for a very custom use-case to be recommend.
-While {{GEOHASH}} is closer to Base32hex with some characters removed as seen in Douglas Crockford's Base32 {{DCB32}} it is possible that the {{best_practice_availability}}{: format="title"} may prove challenging for implementors.
+Z-Base-32 {{ZB32}}{: format="title"} makes to many changes to the underlying alphabet order to accommodate a very custom use-case and cannot be recommended for use with UUID.
+Although {{GEOHASH}} is closer to Base32hex with some specific characters removed as seen in Douglas Crockford's Base32 {{DCB32}} the logic of removing trailing zero's is a something that no other library does.
+Further it is possible that the {{best_practice_availability}}{: format="title"} may prove challenging for implementors trying to leverage GEOHASH Base32 in their applications.
+Finally, the regular Base32 from from {{RFC4648, Section 6}} is a fine choice but when compared to base32hex the sorting benefits make it a superior alphabet.

 ~~~
 V0EKVBJTTG8T19R502GCI7JBUO